n3oltd/n3o-tool/README.md

 The `n3o-tool` is a [dotnet tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) that contains useful functionality for N3O customers and developers.

 To install the tool type `dotnet tool install n3o-tool` (add the `-g` option to install globally).
-You can then invoke `n3o-tool` to see a list of available commands.
+To update to the latest version once installed run `dotnet tool update n3o-tool` (add the `-g` option if global).
+Once installed you can invoke `n3o-tool` to see a list of available commands.

 ## Questions & Support
 For questions and support please visit the [N3O Support Centre](https://support.n3o.ltd/).